Receive the latest updates and tips & tricks

 Backed by science

 The findings from the study trial emphasize the need for more nuanced training strategies.
-Instead of adhering rigidly to the 10% rule, runners should adopt a personalized approach that considers:
+Instead of adhering rigidly to the 10 percent rule, runners should adopt a personalized approach that considers:

 Think gait asymmetry causes running injuries?
 Think again!
 New research debunks this myth, showing asymmetry might not increase injury risk and could even be protective.
 Explore what truly drives asymmetry and why it’s time to rethink injury prevention for runners.
 Embrace your unique running style with confidence!